 Your utilities include the cost of electricity, water, gas, and more.
 These costs typically fluctuate throughout the year based on the season and are determined by usage.
 Do your part to reduce costs by monitoring your usage.

-Simple things like turning off lights when they’re not in use, not idly running the water, and even turning off your heating or air conditioning while you’re away make a difference.
+Simple things like turning off lights when they’re not in use, not idly running the water, and even turning off your heating or air conditioning while you’re away can make a difference.
 Implement these small changes to help reduce your monthly costs.

 Get a roommate